Peridot: Color, Formation, Occurrence and Value

-Peridot is a yellowish-green transparent variety of olivine, a mineral that is found in volcanic rocks and meteorites.
-It is one of the few gemstones that occur in only one color.
+Peridot typically ranges from a yellowish-green to a deep olive green.
+The most valuable stones have a pure, bright green color.
 Peridot's color is caused by the presence of iron in the mineral's crystal structure.
 The more iron, the darker the green color of the peridot.

 Peridot is formed in the upper mantle of the Earth, where it is found in association with other mafic and ultramafic rocks.
 These rocks are rich in iron and magnesium, which are the two elements that give peridot its characteristic green color.
 Peridot is brought to the surface by volcanic activity, where it can be found in lava flows and other igneous rocks.